Quantum Entanglement: Physics at its “Spookiest?”

 Conclusion

-Despite the immense prevalence of the term ‘quantum’ in modern society, the concept is indefinitely only going to grow increasingly pertinent in today’s world due to the implications of entanglement.
-Although it may be time for entanglement to shed its descriptor of being ‘a spooky action at a distance’ that was once thrust upon it by the greatest mind in science, the possibilities and humanity’s capabilities with it are forecasted to only grow, meaning that entanglement may be the pathway to fully incorporate quantum mechanics into our lives.
-With this, Schrödinger’s exaltation of entanglement as not just merely a part of, but the fundamental feature of quantum theory seems justified.
+Despite the immense prevalence of ‘quantum’ tehcnologies in modern society, the implementation of this enigmatic concept is set to indefinitely grow increasingly pertinent in today’s world, especially with the implications of quantum entanglement.
+Although it may be time for entanglement to shed its descriptor of being ‘a spooky action at a distance’ that was once thrust upon it by the greatest mind in science, the possibilities and humanity’s capabilities with it are forecasted to only develop further, meaning that entanglement may be the pathway to fully incorporate quantum mechanics into our lives.

 Further Details